Library Services starting Thursday, February 26, 2021

-- Use a public computer once a day for up to one hour.
+- Use of a public computer once a day for up to an hour

 - Magazine checkout by request

-- No in-person meetings or programs (online and KRBD programs will continue)
+- No in-person programs or meetings (online and KRBD programs will continue).

 What we are doing to keep our patrons safe: